|

 has an option setting for the web addresses that it must search.
 Pay

-attention to the web addresses in case any of your downloaded pages
+attention to the web addresses, in case any of the downloaded pages

 are missing.
 Also find and chose the option to ignore robots.txt file.)

-From the addresses below, choose Title 26 and the year desired.
-The
+From the addresses below, choose Title 26 and year desired.
+The resulting

-resulting CFR webpage will have Sections 1 thru End, and Parts 2 thru
+CFR webpage will have Sections 1 thru End, and Parts 2 thru End.
+Beginning

-by setting WinHTTrack to exclude all the PDF files, which are duplicates
+can be decreased to 66MB by setting WinHTTrack to exclude all PDF

-of the HTML files.
-Search the WinHTTrack Help for help.
+files.
+Search WinHTTrack Help for more specific guidance.
+(This is

 Allow up to 4 - 8 hours, or more, for complete download, ~346MB of